Export Formats

 Formats at a Glance

-| Format | Best For | File Support |
+| Format | Best For |

-| JSON | Programmatic use, API responses, storing structured data. | Yes |
+| JSON | Programmatic use, API responses, structured data |

-| JSONL | Streaming, large datasets, line-by-line processing. | Yes |
+| JSONL | Streaming, large datasets, line-by-line processing |

-| CSV | Spreadsheets, data analysis, importing into other tools. | Yes |
+| CSV | Spreadsheets, data analysis, importing into other tools |

 JSON

 Exports reviews as a JSON array.
-Each review is a JSON object.

-from app_reviews import AppStoreScraper
+from app_reviews import AppStoreReviews

 from app_reviews.exporters.json import export_json

-result = scraper.fetch()
+result = client.fetch("123456789")

-# Get JSON as a string
+# Get JSON string

 json_text = export_json(result.reviews)

-# Write to a file
+# Write to file

 export_json(result.reviews, output="reviews.json")

-# Overwrite an existing file
+# Overwrite existing file

 export_json(result.reviews, output="reviews.json", overwrite=True)

-# Include the raw API response payload
+# Include raw API payload

 export_json(result.reviews, output="reviews.json", include_raw=True)